blabla1337/skf-flask/skf/markdown/code_examples/django/6-code_example--XML_External_entities--.md

 		Models can be easily translated to other formats such as XML, Json, YAML
 		"""

-		# Serialization of SomeModel definded in Models.py
+		# Serialization of SomeModel defined in Models.py

 		from django.core import serializers